interpretml/DiCE/README.rst

                     proximity_weight=1.5, diversity_weight=1.0)

 Additionally, it may be the case that some features are harder to change than others (e.g., education level is harder to change than working hours per week).
 DiCE allows input of relative difficulty in changing a feature through specifying *feature weights*.
 A higher feature weight means that the feature is harder to change than others.
 For instance, one way is to use the mean absolute deviation from the median as a measure of relative difficulty of changing a continuous feature.
+By default, DiCE computes this internally and divides the distance between continuous features by the MAD of the feature's values in the training set.
+We can also assign different values through the *feature_weights* parameter.

 .. code:: python

-    mads = d.get_mads_from_training_data(normalized=True)
-    # Create feature weights
+    # assigning new weights
-    feature_weights = {}
+    feature_weights = {'age': 10, 'hours_per_week': 5}
-    for feature in mads:
-        feature_weights[feature] = round(1/mads[feature], 2)
-    print(feature_weights)
-    # Now generating explanations using the feature weights
+    # Now generating explanations using the new feature weights
     dice_exp = exp.generate_counterfactuals(query_instance,
                     total_CFs=4, desired_class="opposite",
                     feature_weights=feature_weights)